Sorry, you need to enable JavaScript to visit this website.

 When she isn’t aiding homeless, incarcerated, or underinsured patients, Dr. Khan spends time with her family.
 She is also active in the local Leukemia and Lymphoma Society and speaks regularly at educational events for patients living with an MPN and their families.
 Dr. Khan’s courage in helping people who need care and lack means is a shining example of what it means to be an MPN Hero.

-Image of Laura C. Michaelis, MD
+Image of Dr. Laura C. Michaelis

 LAURA C. MICHAELIS